Evolution of swarming behavior is shaped by how predators attack: Methods

 To study the evolution of the selfish herd, we developed an agent-based model in which agents interact in a continuous, toroidal virtual environment ($736\times736$ virtual meters), shown in Figure~\ref{fig:sim-env}.
 At the beginning of each simulation, we place 250 agents in the environment at uniformly random locations.
 These agents are treated as ``virtual prey.''
 Each agent is controlled by a {\em Markov Network} (MN), which is a probabilistic controller that makes movement decisions based on a combination of sensory input (i.e., vision) and internal states (i.e., memory)~\cite{Edlund2011}.
 We evolve the agent MNs with a genetic algorithm (GA)~\cite{Eiben2003,Goldberg1989} under varying selection regimes, which will be described in more detail below.

 During each simulation time step, all agents read information from their sensors and take action (i.e., move) based on their effectors.
 In our first set of treatments, we simulate an ideal, disembodied predator by periodically removing prey agents from the environment and marking them as consumed, e.g., when they are on the outermost edges of the group.
 Subsequent treatments introduce an embodied, coevolving predator agent which is controlled by its own MN.
-The source code\footnote{Code: {https://github.com/adamilab/eos-selfish-herd}} and data\footnote{Data: {http://dx.doi.org/10.6084/m9.figshare.663680}} for these experiments are available online.
+The data\footnote{Data: \href{http://dx.doi.org/10.6084/m9.figshare.663680}{http://dx.doi.org/10.6084/m9.figshare.663680}} and source code\footnote{Code: \href{https://github.com/adamilab/eos-selfish-herd}{https://github.com/adamilab/eos-selfish-herd}} from these experiments is available online for further analysis.
 In the remainder of this section, we describe the sensory-motor architecture of individual agents and present details related to the function and encoding of MNs.